frephs/IS24-AM21/documentation_wip/uml.md

     %% receive card and put it in the player's hand receiveDrawnCard(PlayableCard card) void

-    %% calls the player board placeCard method with the card as parameter and updates the player's points calling the evaluate method on the played card placeCard(PlayableCard card, CardSidesType side, Position position) void
+    %% calls the player board placeCard method with the card as parameter and updates the player's points calling the getEvaluator method of the played card placeCard(PlayableCard card, CardSidesType side, Position position) void

-    %% evaluate takes objective card, given that the objective card returns a Function that can be called against the player board to check if the requirements are met
-    %% if the requirements are met the points are added to the player evaluate(ObjectiveCard objectiveCard) void
+    %% evaluate takes objective card (calls the getEvaluator method of the objective card) and increments the player points. called by Game.setGameOver() which will pass the player's secret objective and the game common objectives. evaluate(ObjectiveCard objectiveCard) void
 }